IBM/ubiquity-docker-plugin/ibm-block-storage-via-scbe.md

 volume1
 ```

-### Docker Compose
+### Using Docker Compose
-Below a docker compose that describe web app and postgress app.
+The `docker-compose.yml` example below illustrates a web app container that uses postgress container with Ubiquity volume.

 ```bash
 version: "3"